-College of Law > About > Centers & Institutes > Mary and Michael Jaharis Health Law Institute > Symposia > Presenters
+College of Law > About > Centers & Institutes > Mary and Michael Jaharis Health Law Institute > Annual Symposium > Presenters

 We are excited to welcome former DePaul Professor of Law Michele Goodwin back to the College of Law as this year’s featured speaker.